EEE-Team-12/310-P1/README.md

 # Set up work environment

+**Important:** Only do these steps after completing the git set-up.

 **Note:**  you only need to do this once/per device.
 You only need to do this once for uni computers.

 ### Step 1